licensezero/guide.licensezero.com/index.md

 Consider a few user scenarios, and how they play out under different License Zero public licenses:

-1. A for-profit company wants to use a License Zero library in their proprietary web app.
+1. A for-profit company wants to use a License Zero library in their closed-source, proprietary web app.
+They will _not_ release their web app as open source.

     - If the library is licensed under L0&#x2011;NC, the company can only use the library for seven days under its public license.
 Then they need to buy a private license.

-    - If the library is licensed under L0&#x2011;R, the company needs to buy a private license to use it in their web app at all.
-They can't use the library under its public license, because they won't meet its conditions by releasing their web app as open source.
+    - If the library is licensed under L0&#x2011;R, the company needs to buy a private license to use the library in their web app at all.
+They can't use the library under its public license, because they won't meet the condition of releasing their web app as open source.

 2. A for-profit company wants to use a License Zero library in the data synchronization software they ship with voice recorders.
 They plan to release the sync software as open source.